Haaretz/dfp/README.md

 #Rollup killed this repo!

-## This repo ar eno longer maintained due to HUGE Rollup issues that can't be solved
+## This repo are no longer maintained due to HUGE Rollup issues that can't be solved